The sales in the above Sales Books may be used as supporting documentation for a grievance application.

 To determine if an assessment is fair, sales in the immediate neighborhood that are comparable in elements of comparison (for example: style, design/appeal, square footage, age, condition, lot size, etc) need to be identified and analyzed.

-The town's sales books (see related links) by village list valid arms length sales to consider.
+The town's sales books by village (see related links) by village list valid arms length sales to consider.
 Market value is what a home should sell for under normal conditions.
 This excludes sales whereby a buyer or seller is under pressure to act, possibly as a result of financial distress, relocation, death in the family, divorce, or similar reasons.

 Determining market value is an art, not a science; however, the results can be relatively accurate if the right methods are applied and important details are considered.